Preparatory Procedures for Dental Implants

 Why Bone Grafting?

 Once you have lost some teeth, the jawbone undergoes disuse atrophy which is a resorptive process that occurs over time.
 The characteristic of disuse atrophy is a change in bone quality and quantity that reduces the available bone for dental implant placement.
-When this situation occurs, the possibility for implant placement lessens.
+When this situation occurs, the possibility of implant placement lessens.

 Research on dental implant longevity has indicated that about 2mm of bone is required around an implant to keep it healthy long-term.
 This parameter translates to about 8mm of bone needed to house an implant which is best evaluated with 3-D imaging.
 By using cone beam CT scanning to evaluate your particular bone availability for implant placement, Dr. Noraian may recommend bone grafting as a separate procedure with adequate time for healing prior to proceeding with dental implant placement.